|The Gospel According|

 The poor farmer turned as he stumbled back to his farm; his hands worked the brim of his hat as he wiped tears from his eyes.

 That night at dinner Nicholas called his steward to read the Word of God to him while he ate.
-Stephen, his steward, opened the Bible and began to read from The Gospel.
-"Now behold one came to him and said, Good Teacher what good work shall I do that I may have eternal life?...Jesus said to him, if you want to enter life keep the commandments....The young man said to him all these I have kept from my youth what do I still lack...Jesus said to him, 'If you would be perfect go sell all that you have and give to the poor and you will have treasure in heaven, and come and follow me.'
+Stephen, his steward, opened the Bible and began to read a passage from The Gospel.
+"Now behold one came to him and said, Good Teacher what good work shall I do that I may have eternal life?...Jesus said to him if you want to enter life keep the commandments....The young man said to him all these I have kept from my youth what do I still lack...Jesus said to him, 'If you would be perfect go sell all that you have and give to the poor and you will have treasure in heaven, and come and follow me.'
 But when the young man heard that saying he went away sorrowful for he had great possessions.*

 That night in a dream Nicholas saw the Lord standing at the end of his bed.
 With him was the rich young ruler asking, "What must I do to inherit eternal life?"
 Lord's answered.
 "Go sell all that you have and come and follow me and you will have treasure in heaven."
 As the young ruler turned away Nicholas saw the ruler's face was not a young man's face but his own old face.
-In his dream The Lord looked at him and said sadly, "Nicholas."
+In his dream, The Lord looked at him and said sadly, "Nicholas."
 Then shook his head slowly and walked away.
-Nicholas woke sitting in his bead staring at the point where the Lord had stood.
+Nicholas woke sitting in his bed staring at the point where the Lord had stood.

 "Lord Jesus," He prayed.
 "Forgive me, forgive my hard heart and greedy grasp on riches that rust and perish.
 Forgive me for turning away from your law of love."